Comparing Ancient Chronographic Histiographies from Mesopotamia, Egypt, Judah, and Greece in the Persian and Early Hellenistic Period

 Member Area

-In this meeting, we ask how ancient (Near Eastern) historiographies organized and divided "territorial" space, imagined boundaries, border areas, both permeable and impermeable boundaries and the like.
+In this meeting we intend to explore how ancient (Near Eastern) historiographies conceptualized causality.
+We are particularly interested in expressions of causality that reveal complex understandings of historical processes, and of the relationship between human and divine agencies in determining the course of history.
 We invite speakers to address these questions from a comparative perspective or to trace developments across traditions of the mid- to late first millennium BC.

 We plan two sessions around the following sub-topics: